mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-30-the-circle-dojo-model.md

   tension, recognition, and wave-like integration—to move change through people, teams, and networks.
 ---

-*This article is for people who have tried to help change actually take hold—whether in customer success, DevOps, agile, AI, organizational design, transformation programs, or as independent change agents—and have noticed that what works deeply doesn’t always spread, and what spreads doesn’t always change behavior.*
+*This article is for people who have tried to help change actually take hold—whether in customer success, DevOps, Agile, AI, organizational design, transformation programs, or as independent change agents—and have noticed that what works deeply doesn’t always spread, and what spreads doesn’t always change behavior.*

 ### A Theory of Change Adoption and Integration as a Wave